U.S. probes HCA heart procedures, hospital billing

 Nashville, Tennessee-based HCA maintained its 2012 earnings per share forecast of between $3.57 and $3.77 per share before one-time items, on revenue of between $32 billion and $33 billion.
 Analysts on average were estimating 2012 earnings of $3.69 per share on revenue of $35.56 billion.

-(Additional reporting by Susan Kelly in Chicago, Jennifer Saba in New York, Adithya Venkatesan and Vidya Nathan in Bangalore; Editing by Michele Gershberg, Leslie Gevirtz and John Wallace)
+(Additional reporting by Susan Kelly in Chicago, Jennifer Saba in New York, Adithya Venkatesan and Vidya Nathan in Bangalore; Editing by Michele Gershberg, Leslie Gevirtz, John Wallace and Chris Gallagher)